KathrynGrabenstein/CompBioLabsAndHomework/Assignments/Independent Project /GRABENSTEIN_Assisgnment8.md

-# Mechanistic underpinnings of nest site visitations in great tits and subsequent reproductive success
+# Nest box visitation variation in wild great tits

 ## Introduction
 The behaviors of individual birds prior to the breeding season influences their overall reproductive success.